 - With managers, it's hard to teach OldDogsNewTricks.

-- ..artists and coders may talk a different language.
+- Artists and coders talk different creative languages.

 The following are no longer considered general problems within the ComputerGamesIndustry